-1. Position the drive axle in the gear case and steering knuckle; then insert the upper A-arm ball joint into the steering knuckle.
-Secure with a cap screw tightened to 50 ft-lb.
-2. Place the brake hose into position on the upper A-arm; then secure the lower shock eyelet to the A-arm with a cap screw and a new lock nut.
-Tighten to 50 ft-lb.
-3. Secure the tie rod to the steering knuckle with a new lock nut.
-Tighten securely; then install and spread a new cotter pin.
-4. Slide the hub w/brake disc into position in the steering knuckle followed by a washer and hex nut.
-Tighten finger-tight at this time.
-5. Install the brake caliper on the steering knuckle using new "patch-lock" cap screws.
-Tighten to 20 ft-lb; then pump up the hand brake lever and engage the brake lever lock.
-6. Tighten the hub hex nut (from step 4) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hex nut.
+- Position the drive axle in the gear case and steering knuckle; then insert the upper A-arm ball joint into the steering knuckle.
+Secure with a cap screw tightened to 50 ft-lb. - Place the brake hose into position on the upper A-arm; then secure the lower shock eyelet to the A-arm with a cap screw and a new lock nut.
+Tighten to 50 ft-lb. - Secure the tie rod to the steering knuckle with a new lock nut.
+Tighten securely; then install and spread a new cotter pin. - Slide the hub w/brake disc into position in the steering knuckle followed by a washer and hex nut.
+Tighten finger-tight at this time. - Install the brake caliper on the steering knuckle using new "patch-lock" cap screws.
+Tighten to 20 ft-lb; then pump up the hand brake lever and engage the brake lever lock. - Using an appropriate spanner wrench, tighten the hub nut (from step 4) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hex nut.